The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Data notes

-- For all five disaggregated variables, 2021 numbers are for March 31 of that year; 2021-22 and 2022-23 numbers are fiscal year averages.
+- For all five disaggregated variables, 2021 numbers are for March 31 of that year; 2021-22 onward are fiscal year averages.

 - Income Support figures do not include First Nations living on reserves.
 AISH figures include First Nations living on reserves.

-- Figures for 1997 to 2000 are drawn from the 2008 and 2009-13 Social Assistance Statistical Reports with figures rounded to 100s.
+- Figures for 1997 to 2000 for Income Support and 1997 to 2007 for AISH are drawn from the 2008 and 2009-13 Social Assistance Statistical Reports with figures rounded to 100s.

 - Income Support cases receiving employment income were identified by the following client types, all of which are required to provide proof of earnings: Self-employed, employed full-time, employed part-time.
 A complete list of client types and their descriptions can be found in the policy manual.